plutinolabs/merlot/README.md

 Visit https://merlotbox.com for more information.

-Visit https://github.com/prefixstudio/merlot-nginx for the Apache version on Merlot.
+Visit https://github.com/prefixstudio/merlot-nginx for the NGINX version on Merlot.

 ### Merlot includes the following components